Airline electronics ban: What you need to know

 When will it take effect?

 The U.S. government officially notified the airlines at 3 a.m.
 ET Tuesday.
-They have 96 hours to fully comply.
+Some airlines flying to the U.S. have already started enforcing the new rules.
+The rest have until Saturday to comply.

 And if they don't?
 "We will work with the FAA to pull their certificate and they will not be allowed to fly to the United States," one senior U.S. official said.